ANSSI-FR/SecuML/docs/_build/html/_sources/SecuML.DIADEM.rst.txt

 These graphic depictions allow a focus on the most influential features of the detection model.
-Clicking on a given feature gives access to its descriptive statistics on the training data (see :ref:`Descriptive Statistics <stats>`).
+Clicking on a given feature gives access to its descriptive statistics on the training data (see :ref:`Features Analysis <stats>`).
 These statistics allow to understand why a feature has a significant impact on decision-making, and may point out biases in the training dataset.

 .. _linear-model-coeff: